MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/troubleshoot-hci-registration.md

 ## OnPremisesPasswordValidationTimeSkew

-Azure AD token generation fails with a time error if the local node time is too far out of sync with true current time (UTC).
+**Failure state explanation**: Azure AD token generation fails with a time error if the local node time is too far out of sync with true current time (UTC).
 Azure AD returns the following error:

 **AADSTS80013: OnPremisesPasswordValidationTimeSkew - The authentication attempt could not be completed due to time skew between the machine running the authentication agent and AD.
 Fix time sync issues.**

-To remediate this issue, ensure the time is synchronized to a known accurate time source.
+**Remediation action**: Ensure the time is synchronized to a known and accurate time source.

 ## Next steps